W4ngatang/w4ngatang.github.io/index.md

 subtitle: About Me
 ---

 My name is Alex.
 I am a PhD student at NYU studying computer science, focusing on machine learning for natural language and vision.
-I am advised by Professors [Kyunghyung Cho](http://www.kyunghyuncho.me/) and [Sam Bowman](https://www.nyu.edu/projects/bowman/).
+I am advised by Professors [Kyunghyun Cho](http://www.kyunghyuncho.me/) and [Sam Bowman](https://www.nyu.edu/projects/bowman/).
 I graduated from Harvard University with a bachelor's in applied mathematics and a master's in computer science.

 ### Professional History